-Trying to compete with younger people and want to look less tired and ready to attack the day.
+Are you trying to compete with younger people and want to look less tired and ready to attack the day?
 Call for a free Blepharoplasty, Brow Lift or Forehead Lift evaluation with Dr. Chris Costanzo, a Thousand Oaks Plastic Surgeon and Specialist of the Los Angeles area.

 Puffiness of the Lower Eyelids Corrected with a Lower Eyelid Blepharoplasty Only

 Lower eyelid surgery in Thousand Oaks is performed to tighten up the loose skin and remove the bags under the eyes.
 There are three fat pads in the lower eyelid.
 When these are bulging and creating puffiness, the fat pads can either be removed or repositioned to fill in hollow areas.

 There are two types of incisions: